 As we rounded the bend into year two, together with our husbands, we gave monthly to support the mission of Chronic Joy.

 Why?
 Because the work we do is desperately needed.
-Nearly 1 in 2 people have chronic illness.
+More than half of people – 60% – love with one or more chronic illnesses.
 1 in 5 have mental illness.
 1 in 7 parent a child with chronic illness, 4 in 10 spend 24 hours/week caring for someone with chronic illness, and 36% provide care for a parent over age 50.
 Chronic physical and mental illness affects more than half the world’s population.

 Let those six words sink in for a minute.
 God has called Chronic Joy to minister globally, something both incredibly humbling and absolutely amazing to us.
 Who are we that God should choose us?